Nevada County, California: History

 Created in 1851, from portions of Yuba County, Nevada County was named after the mining town of Nevada City, a name derived from the Sierra Nevada Mountains.
-The word nevada is Spanish for "snowy" or "snow-covered."
-Charles Marsh was one of the first settlers in what became Nevada City, and ts perhaps the one who named the town.
+The word nevada is Spanish for "snowy" or "snow-covered".
+Charles Marsh was one of the first settlers in what became Nevada City, and is perhaps the one who named the town.
 He went on to build extensive water flumes/ditches/canals in the area, and was influential in the building of the first transcontinental railroad and the Nevada County Narrow Gauge Railroad.

 Nevada City was the first to use the word "Nevada" in its name.
 In 1851, the newly formed Nevada County used the same name as the county seat.
 The bordering state of Nevada used the same name in 1864.
 The region came to life in the Gold Rush of 1849.
 Many historical sites remain to mark the birth of this important region in California's formative years.
 Among them are the Nevada Theatre in Nevada City, the oldest theater built in California in 1865.
 It operates to this day and once hosted Mark Twain, among other historical figures.
 The Old 5 Mile House stagecoach stop, built in 1890, also operates to this day as a provider of hospitality spanning three centuries.
 This historical site still features "The stagecoach safe" that is on display outside the present-day restaurant and is the source of many legends of stagecoach robbers and notorious highwaymen in the California gold rush era.
 The gold industry in Nevada County thrived into the post-WWII days.

 The county had many firsts and historic technological moments.
 The first long-distance telephone in the world, built in 1877 by the Ridge Telephone Company, connected French Corral with French Lake, 58 mi away.
 It was operated by the Milton Mining Company from a building on this site that had been erected about 1853.
 The Pelton wheel, designed to power gold mines, still drives hydroelectric generators today.
 Nevada City and Grass Valley were among the first California towns with electric lights.
 The Olympics, NASA, and virtually every television station around the country uses video/broadcasting equipment designed and manufactured by Grass Valley Group, founded in Grass Valley.